RaktimJS/schoolmanagementsystem/README.md

 ### Terms of Use:

 1. **Usage Rights** – This project is free to use for personal and educational purposes without any fees.
+Please contact the author *(me, email mentioned below)* for commercial uses

 2. **Sharing** – You may share the original, unmodified version of this project, provided that this agreement remains intact and included with all copies.